 For over 80 years, we have kept a consistent focus on shaping people of character and influence for God's glory.
 Jessup University equips Christ-followers to navigate the world's complexities and excel in their field without compromising their faith.
-Our students graduate sure of themselves, more confident of their beliefs, and equipped to lead in their chosen field.
+Our students graduate sure of themselves, more confident in their beliefs, equipped to lead in their chosen field, and known to faculty, staff, and fellow students.

 Jessup began during the Great Depression of the 1930s.
-Dr. Eugene Sanderson, who already started three other colleges, saw the need for a Bible college in the greater San Francisco Bay Area.
+Dr. Eugene Sanderson, who had already started three other colleges, saw the need for a Bible college in the greater San Francisco Bay Area.
 He purchased two large houses on adjacent lots at Fifth and San Carlos Streets in San Jose, across from the San Jose Teachers College campus (now San Jose State University).
 Over the next several years, he improved the property and built a chapel for the faculty and student body yet to come.